Background

 So, possessiveness is driven by fear, possessiveness is driven by terror, is driven by anxiety and the overriding anxiety is abandonment or separation anxiety.
 Where there is abandonment and separation anxiety, the narcissist, the borderline, etc., is likely to react with possessiveness.

-Put it aside.
 Now, mortification.
 Mortification is a state of introspection.
 It's a state of soul-searching.
 It's when the narcissist, the borderline's defenses completely crumble, a process known as decompensation and so denuded of defenses, the narcissist gets in touch directly with the very reality that he had been denying all his life.

 He has no grandiosity to firewall him.
 He has no false self to rely upon.
 He has nothing to protect him and to shield him.
 He has no sanctuary.
 He is thrust into harsh, hostile world and he doesn't know how to cope with this and it forces him to look at himself, to observe himself from another person's point of view.

-And the contradiction between what they see and what he had seen up to the mortification.
+It's the closest the narcissist ever gets to empathy because he suddenly puts himself in other people's shoes and sees himself as they see him and the contradiction between what they see and what he had seen up to the mortification.
 This contradiction is intolerable.
 It's unbearable.
 It's even, in many cases, life-threatening.

 So, possessiveness is about abandonment, anxiety, separation, the terror of separation, the fear of loss.
+Mortification has to do with the crumbling of defenses, decompensation and then forced introspection.

 What about romantic jealousy?

-Romantic jealousy is pain, simply about pain and this pain results in aversion towards the frustrating object and then withdrawal.
+romantic jealousy is pain, simply about pain and this pain results in aversion towards the frustrating object and then withdrawal.

-In other words, if someone causes you pain by cheating on you, flirting with others, triangulating, you're likely to develop as a narcissist.
-The narcissist is likely to develop aversion and then withdraw.
+In other words, if someone causes you pain by cheating on you, flirting with others, triangulating, you're likely to develop, as a narcissist, the narcissist is likely to develop aversion and then withdraw.

-possessiveness is the first topic.
+Possessiveness is the first topic.

-possessiveness, as I said, is intimately linked to abandonment and separation, anxiety and fear of loss.
+Possessiveness, as I said, is intimately linked to abandonment and separation, anxiety and fear of loss.

-As long as object constancy is maintained, the narcissist is not romantically jealous, nor is he possessive.
 In other words, as long as the narcissist can take the intimate partner for granted, as long as the narcissist feels that he owns the intimate partner, that she is never likely to abandon him, bail out, divorce, get away, run away, as long as he is assured and ascertained of her constant presence regardless of circumstances and ignoring his abusive behavior.
 As long as he is sure that never mind what he does to her, she's going to stay within the relationship.
-She's going to service him, she's going to medulate him and in some cases she's going to give him sex if he's somatic.
+She's going to service him, she's going to medicatemedulate him and in some cases she's going to give him sex if he's somatic.

 As long as the object constancy is preserved and assured, the narcissist doesn't care whether his intimate partner is intimate with another person, he doesn't care whether she had found love and sex outside the bond, outside the marriage, outside the dyad.
 He doesn't care in other words if she outsources all the sexual and emotional needs from others.

+The only prerequisite and the only requirement is that she should not abandon him.
+She is free to do whatever she wants, with whomever she wants, whenever she wants, for as long as she wants.
 On condition that abandonment is not on the table, divorce is not on the table.
 As long as there is no fear of loss, no separation anxiety, no abandonment anxiety, the narcissist does not become possessive.

 But he does become possessive when he senses imminent abandonment.

-Because the narcissist remember has called empathy.
+Because the narcissist remember has cold empathy.
 He scans continuously in a mental state known as hypervigilance.
 He's like a human breathing walking scanner and he keeps scanning his intimate partner hundreds of times a day, hunting for clues, gathering incriminating evidence, applying his conspiracism and paranoia to patterns of events, behaviors and misbehaviors so as to ferret out and to home in on any possible separation, abandonment or intent to bail out.

-When he spots that his intimate partner had become hopeless, had become indifferent, had become hateful, had become malicious, when he spots these changes, sometimes very subtle changes in behavior, in effect, in mood, in verbal, in verbiage, in the choice of vocabulary and how sentences are syntactically put together.
+So when he does reach the conclusion that his intimate partner is about to give up, he's about to elope, he's about to go away, he's about to kind of decide that there's no hope.
+When he spots that his intimate partner had become hopeless, had become indifferent, had become hateful, had become malicious, when he spots these changes, sometimes very subtle changes in behavior, in affect, in mood, in verbal, in verbiage, in the choice of vocabulary and how sentences are syntactically put together.
+When his antenna, when his seismograph tells him that there is a tremor, the earth is shaking and it's like there's a templar on the way, there's an earthquake on the way, when he feels this, he becomes possessive.

 It is then that he becomes possessive.
 He may engage in reclaim sex suddenly after many years of sexlessness, he would suddenly demand sex or he may suggest to go on a vacation together or he may try to hoover desperately or he may suddenly re-engage in love bombing and grooming.